gregmsanderson/fly-live-beats/docs/3-aws-create-account.md

 ![IAM access key for CLI](img/aws_iam_select_cli.jpeg)

 It's _better_ if you can use short-lived credentials.
 As it says, _ideally_ use IAM Identity Center in conjunction with the AWS CLI v2.
-Your organisation may already be doing that in conjunction with an identity provider.
+Your organization may already be doing that in conjunction with an identity provider.
 I'll proceed to create a new key.

 Add a description for the key.
 That is a good idea to remind you of what it was used for (to know the impact of rotating/deleting it in future):